Thursday, September 7, 2023

 Looking for therapist for an 8-year-old.

-Even if the person is of the dominant culture in every regard, there are still cultural considerations.
+Even if the person is of the dominant culture in most every regard, there are still cultural considerations, as well as considerations for an appropriate fit for a particular individual and family.
 Get out of the habit of dominant-as-default.
 These postings also suggest that the person making the referral isn't trusting that the client/family are the experts on themselves and get to decide what approaches and knowledge are needed, as well as imply a dismissive and saviorlike view of the person in which any therapist is surely an improvement over what is currently happening.
 Asking someone to engage in therapy is asking them to take extensive risks and do hard work; surely we owe them a little more care than this sort of "any therapist will do" approach.

 Friday, June 2, 2023